Simple ConsultSimple Consult

 FAQs

-How much can being cold raise your blood pressure?
+How much can being cold raise blood pressure?

 Does cold increase blood pressure in the long term?